jokay03J-V2/todolist/README.md

     "ressources": {
         "hostname": "http://localhost:3000" // url for serve local file using RessourceManager },
-    "views": {
-        "notfound": "notfound" // (optional) view loaded when route is not found },
     // directory will be scanned when you use class using spl_autoload "autoload": [
         "src/Controllers",